auth0/cosmos/src/components/molecules/form/form.md

 </Form>
 ```

-You can also add description for the form field
+You can also add `description` for the form field which supports tagging variables in `` and also supports custom components

 ```js
 <Form>